What is the research paper Results section and what does it do?

 - Consider seeking additional guidance on your paper.
 Find additional readers to look over your Results section and see if it can be improved in any way.
 Peers, professors, or qualified experts can provide valuable insights.

 As the representation of your study’s data output, the Results section presents the core information in your research paper.
-By writing with clarity and conciseness and by highlighting and explaining the crucial findings of your study, authors increase the impact and effectiveness of their research manuscripts.
+By writing with clarity and conciseness and by highlighting and explaining the crucial findings of their study, authors increase the impact and effectiveness of their research manuscripts.

 For more articles and videos on writing your research manuscript, visit Wordvice’s Resources page.